carboniq-dev/cloudflare-fetch-private-image/README.md

 # Cloudflare Fetch Private Image

-Example showcasing the use of Cloudflare Workers and a React client to fetch private images.
+Example showcasing the use of Cloudflare Workers and a React client to fetch private images from the cloudflare image delivery service.

-## Add credentials
+## Add Environment Variables

 ### Client